pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ### 👀 Chef Server
 You can `add nodes` automatically to your Chef Server using the `unattended method`.
 The recommended method of unattended (or automatic) association of new nodes is to `configure` the `Chef Client Cookbook`.

-## 👀 `*Q` AWS Personal Health Dashboard
-AWS Personal Health Dashboard provides `alerts` and _`remediation guidance`_ when AWS is experiencing `events that may impact you`.
-While the Service Health Dashboard displays the general status of AWS services, Personal Health Dashboard gives you a personalized view into the _performance and availability_ of the AWS services underlying your AWS resources.

-What’s more, Personal Health Dashboard proactively notifies you when AWS experiences any events that may affect you, helping provide quick visibility and guidance to help you minimize the impact of events in progress, and plan for any scheduled changes, such as AWS hardware maintenance.AWS Inspector

-The `AWS Health API provides` programmatic `access` to the `AWS Health information` that appears in the AWS Personal Health Dashboard.
-You can use the API operations to get information about events that might affect your AWS services and resources.

 ## `*Q` AWS Service Health Dashboard
 Publishes the most up-to-the-minute information on the status and availability of all AWS services in tabular form for all Regions that AWS is present in.
 You can check on this page [https://status.aws.amazon.com/](https://status.aws.amazon.com/) to get current status information.